+FDA is providing a comment period on the direct final rule of 75 days after the date of publication in the Federal Register.
+If FDA receives any significant adverse comment, we intend to withdraw this direct final rule before its effective date by publication of a notice in the Federal Register within 30 days after the comment period ends.
 A significant adverse comment is one that explains why the rule would be inappropriate, including challenges to the rule's underlying premise or approach, or would be ineffective or unacceptable without a change.
-In determining whether an adverse comment is significant and warrants terminating a direct final rulemaking, we will consider whether the comment raises an issue serious enough to warrant a substantive response in a notice-and-comment process in accordance with section 553 of the Administrative Procedure Act (5 U.S.C.
+In determining whether an adverse comment is significant and warrants withdrawing a direct final rule, we will consider whether the comment raises an issue serious enough to warrant a substantive response in a notice-and-comment process in accordance with section 553 of the Administrative Procedure Act (5 U.S.C.
 553).
-Comments that are frivolous, insubstantial, or outside the scope of the rule will not be considered significant or adverse under this procedure.
-A comment recommending a regulation change in addition to those in the rule would not be considered a significant adverse comment unless the comment states why the rule would be ineffective without the additional change.
-In addition, if a significant adverse comment applies to an amendment, paragraph, or section of this rule and that provision can be severed from the remainder of the rule, we may adopt as final those provisions of the rule that are not the subject of a significant adverse comment.
-The comment period for the companion proposed rule runs concurrently with the comment period of the direct final rule.
-Any comments received on this companion proposed rule will also be treated as comments on the direct final rule.
-We will not provide additional opportunity for comment.
+A comment recommending a rule change in addition to this rule will not be considered a significant adverse comment unless the comment also states why this rule would be ineffective without the additional change.

+If FDA does not receive significant adverse comment, the Agency will publish a document in the Federal Register confirming the effective date of the final rule.
+The Agency intends to make the direct final rule effective 30 days after publication of the confirmation document in the Federal Register.